yast/yast.github.io/doc/code-review.md

 First of all, thank you for contributing to YaST!
 Anyway, there are some rules that anyone needs to follow while doing so...

-Every single change in code (including bugfix, new feature, etc.) needs to go through a code [review](http://en.wikipedia.org/wiki/Code_review) using a [Pull Request](https://help.github.com/articles/using-pull-requests)
+Every single change in code (including bug fix, new feature, etc.) needs to go through a code [review](http://en.wikipedia.org/wiki/Code_review) using a [Pull Request](https://help.github.com/articles/using-pull-requests)